Electrical dangers are not restricted to inside the home. Consider these electrical safety tips outdoors:

 - Keep appliances and cords out of the rain and away from wet areas.

-- Fly kites and model aeroplanes well away from overhead wires.
+- Fly kites, drones and model aeroplanes well away from overhead wires.

 - Don't climb trees or buildings near powerlines.